ethanokamura/perfectline/src/pages/courses/unity/unity-101/unity-layout.md

 We will look at the console once we start scripting.

 ## 3. Hierarchy
+On the left hand side you will see the Hierarchy:
 ![](/imgs/unity/unity-101/Hierarchy.png)
+The Hierarchy includes every object that belongs in the scene (cameras, lights, players, enemies, bullets, the map, etc).

+This is also where the game's UI is held.

+In a fresh project, the only object in the scene is the `Main Camera`.
+This is just as it's described, the main camera.
+Anything that you see in game is displayed through the eyes of the main camera.
+Let's see what the camera contains.

+To do this, let's look over to the Inspector on the right hand side of the Unity Editor.

 ## 4. Inspector
+The Inspector is where all the `components` inside an object are held.
+Components are essentially all the pieces that make up an object!
+Every object in the game contains a transform component.
+The transform component holds data such as the object's position, rotation, and scale.
+For example in the `Main Camera` contains both a `Camera` component and an `Audio Listener`.
+Typically the components are pretty self explanitory.
+An example of some components that a play may have would be a `Collider` that detects in game collision, a script that holds the code that controls the player, and possibly a component that controls physics.
 ![](/imgs/unity/unity-101/Inspector.png)

 ## 5. Scene / Game
+Finally, the last two tabs in the middle of the screen go hand in hand.
+The first we will look at is the scene tab.
+I call this the scene view.
+Here we can manipulate the transform of objects and position things around the level.
+The game view is what the user sees when the game is played!
+Above the scene and game view tabs, are a play and pause button.
+To test the game press the play button, to stop it, press play again.
+When the game is in progress, the start button is blue.

+MAKE NOTE: you cannot make changes to the game while the game is running, meaning that you must stop play mode in order to edit the game and files.
 ![](/imgs/unity/unity-101/MainWindow.png)